coffee2code/restrict-usernames/readme.txt

 1. A screenshot of the plugin's admin settings page.

+== Filters ==

+The plugin exposes one filter for hooking.
+Typically, customizations utilizing this hook would be put into your active theme's functions.php file, or used by another plugin.

+= c2c_restrict_usernames-validate (filter) =

+The 'c2c_restrict_usernames-validate' hook allows you to add your own customized checks for the username being registered.
+You can add additional restrictions or override the assessment performed by the plugin.

+Arguments:

+* $valid (boolean): The assessment by the plugin about the validity of the username based on settings.
+True means username can be used.
+* $username (string): The username being registered.
+* $settings (array): The plugin's settings.

+Example:

+`
+/**
+ * Add custom checks on usernames.
+ *
+ * Specifically, prevent use of usernames ending in numbers.
+ */
+function my_restrict_usernames_check( $valid, $username, $options ) {
+	// Only do additional checking if the plugin has already performed its
+	// checks and deemed the username valid. if ( $valid ) {
+		// Don't allow usernames to end in numbers. if ( preg_match( '/[0-9]+$/', $username ) )
+			$valid = false;
+	}
+	return $valid;
+}
+add_filter( 'c2c_restrict_usernames-validate', 'my_restrict_usernames_check', 10, 3 );
+`

 == Changelog ==

+= 3.3 =
+* Fix bug with partial username restriction
+* Add setting page tool for testing multiple usernames for validity
+* Add filter c2c_restrict_usernames-validate to allow adding custom restrictions
+* Add contextual help 'Advanced' tab to explain new filter
+* Add Filters section to readme
+* Use square bracket notation for string character index reference
+* Regenerate .pot
+* Re-license as GPLv2 or later (from X11)
+* Add 'License' and 'License URI' header tags to readme.txt and plugin file
+* Note compatibility through WP 3.5+
+* Remove ending PHP close tag
+* Move screenshot into repo's assets folder

 = 3.2 =
 * Add support for Multisite